eigerco/pear-wrk-wdk/README.md

 Note: This package is published as `@tetherto/pear-wrk-wdk` (folder name: `pear-wrk-wdk`).

 A cross-runtime WDK manager and worklet bundle for mobile (iOS/Android) and Node environments.
-It unifies multi-chain wallet operations (EVM, TON, TRON, BTC, Solana) with optional account abstraction, provides a generated worklet bundle for React Native Bare Kit, and ships an HRPC schema for host↔worklet communication.
+It unifies multi-chain wallet operations (EVM, TON, TRON, BTC, Solana, Movement) with optional account abstraction, provides a generated worklet bundle for React Native Bare Kit, and ships an HRPC schema for host↔worklet communication.

 ### 🔍 About WDK